FengyuGuo/SphereSfm_MVS_converter/README.md

 ## Run dense reconstruction of COLMAP

-Start COLMAP. use Import Model to import the converted data.
+Start COLMAP.
+Use Import Model to import the converted data.
 Then run the dense reconstruction pipeline to get the dense point cloud.

 Theratically the output format confines all version of COLMAP.
 So you can use newest version of COLMAP the run dense reconstruction.